Ray Charles (conductor): The Ray Charles Singers

 In June 1959, the Ray Charles Singers, a name bestowed on them by Perry Como, began recording a series of albums.
 Due to advances in recording technology, they were able to create a softer sound than had been heard before and this was the birth of what has been called "easy listening".
 Record producer Jack Hansen used some of the singers to provide backing vocals for Buddy Holly's last songs, which Holly had composed and recorded shortly before his death in February 1959.
 The singers' close harmonies behind Holly's lead vocals simulated the sound of Holly's hit records with the Crickets.
 Six songs resulted from the Hansen sessions, led by the 45-rpm single "Peggy Sue Got Married"/"Crying, Waiting, Hoping".

 On a cruise in 1964, Charles heard a Mexican song called "Cuando Calienta el Sol".
 He liked it, recorded it under the English title "Love Me with All Your Heart", and his recording became a hit, riding to No. 3 on Billboard and No. 2 on Cashbox.
 This was followed by "Al Di La", also a very popular recording.
 The Ray Charles Singers were not one group of vocalists.
 They were different combinations of singers on records, tours and TV shows.
 What made them the Ray Charles Singers was the conducting and arranging of Ray Charles.
-He generally recorded with 20 singers, 12 men and 8 women, and these vocalists appeared on Perry Como's television show.
-The Ray Charles Singers were also the voices behind many commercial jingles.
+The group members included Alan Solokoff, Barbara Nelson, Bob Spiro, Clyde Seckler, Ed Lindstrom, Elise Bretton, Gene Lowell, Gene Steck, Jerry Duane, Lillian Clark, Lois Winter, Marilyn Palmer, Miriam Workman, Murray Kane, Peggy Powers, Rae Whitney, Rudy Williams, and Steve Steck.
+The group also appeared on Perry Como's television show "The Perry Como Show".
+They were also the voices behind many commercial jingles.

 Charles was nominated for a Grammy for Best Performance by a Chorus at the 3rd Annual Grammy Awards for the 1960 album Deep Night, but lost to his old friend Norman Luboff, who was nominated in the same category for Songs of the Cowboy by the Norman Luboff Choir.
 He received a total of five Grammy nominations during the 1960s, but never won.

 Charles decided to produce a "live" performing group to send on the road with Perry Como.
 The group of 12 singers opened in Las Vegas at the International Hotel and also opened the show for Como at Harrah's Lake Tahoe.

 Charles wrote the music and lyrics for an album produced by the Continental Insurance Company for the 1964 New York World's Fair, titled Cinema '76.
 It was a companion piece to a 30-minute show about unsung heroes of the American Revolution.